nccasia/ncc-php/basic/Chapter-04-Base_GIT_PhpStorms.md

 - Commit represents a specific moment in your project history.
 Using the commit and git add commands keeps your changes saved to local repository.

 #### 3. Checkout
-- Use **git checkout** to switch between branches
+Use **git checkout** to switch between branches

+    - git checkout name_branch

+Or revert your changes in 1 or some files

-    - git checkout "name-branch"
+    - git checkout file_path_1 file_path_2

 #### 4. Fetch
-- The git fetch command fetches the copies and downloads all branches to your computer.
+The git fetch command fetches the copies and downloads all branches to your computer.

+    - git fetch

 #### 5. Head
 - Commits at the beginning of a branch are called Head.